 The Department of Health and Mental Hygiene (DOHMH) uses larvicides and pesticides to control mosquitoes, which can transmit the West Nile Virus.

 Spraying takes place on scheduled dates from 6:30 PM to 6 AM the following morning unless otherwise noted on the schedule.
 For residential areas, the City provides at least 24 hours advance notice of spray events through the media, NYC Department of Health and Mental Hygiene's (DOHMH) website, 311, and other organizations.
 In the event of rain or wind, spraying may be postponed.

 DOHMH recommends the following precautions to residents of areas that are scheduled for spraying:

-Residents are not expected to experience adverse reactions to the mosquito sprayings.
+Residents are not expected to experience adverse reactions to mosquito spray.
 Some people who are sensitive to pesticides may experience temporary effects such as skin, eye, and mucous membrane irritation, as well as the worsening of conditions such as asthma and other respiratory illnesses if directly exposed to spraying.
 Anyone experiencing an adverse reaction to pesticides should seek medical help or call the NYC Poison Control Center at (212) 764-7667.

 The City does not accept reports of mosquitoes or requests for spraying from the public.